-In addition we can give you a licence to occupy.
-This means once you sell your home you are able to stay in it rent-free for an agreed period of time.
+We can also provide you a permit to occupy.
+This means that after you sell your house, you can stay there for a predetermined amount of time without paying any rent.
 We work with lots of people in stressful circumstances and this gives them a bit of breathing space to prepare for their next move.

 Are they accredited?

-We are members of the National Association of Property Buyers (NAPB).
-All members of the NAPB must follow a strict code of conduct which ensures they are completely transparent and honest throughout a transaction.
+We belong to the National Association of Real Estate Buyers (NAPB).
+All NAPB members are required to adhere to a strict code of ethics that guarantees their complete openness and honesty throughout a transaction.

 Choosing who to work with

-In short, if you want a quick sale that is as stress free as possible, we are a good option; if you have time on your hands and are not under pressure to sell, an estate agent may be better.
+In summary, we are a good alternative if you want a rapid sale that is as stress-free as possible; however, if you have time to spare and are not under any time constraints, an estate agent would be a better option.

 If you’re not sure, we’d be happy to chat to you about the service we offer so please get in touch.